Julie Ann Wrigley

 Julie Ann Wrigley has dedicated her lifetime to making meaningful contributions toward sustainability solutions.
 In 2004, she joined ASU President Michael M. Crow at a gathering of some of the world’s leading sustainability scientists, where the vision for a transdisciplinary sustainability institute emerged.
 Wrigley believed that ASU, led by Crow, was the right place to make the vision a reality, and she has supported the university with her investments.
 Watch the video below for more information.

 Timeline of Sustainability at ASU

-Since the early 1950s, when the Association for Applied Solar Energy was headquartered at ASU, through decades of energy and ecology research; from the start of the Center for Environmental Studies in 1972 through its evolution to the ASU Wrigley Institute of today; from the inauguration of ASU president Michael M. Crow in 2002 through the many use-inspired, interdisciplinary initiatives he envisioned – sustainability has been part of ASU for more than half a century.
+Since the early 1950s, when the Association for Applied Solar Energy was headquartered at ASU, through decades of energy and ecology research; from the start of the Center for Environmental Studies in 1972 through its evolution to the Julie Ann Wrigley Global Futures Laboratory of today; from the inauguration of ASU president Michael M. Crow in 2002 through the many use-inspired, interdisciplinary initiatives he envisioned – sustainability has been part of ASU for more than half a century.

 The Wrigley Lecture Series

 Launched in 2005 and funded through the generous support of Julie Ann Wrigley, the Wrigley Lecture Series brings internationally known thinkers and problem-solvers to ASU to engage directly with students and the larger community in dialogues to address sustainability challenges.